loadnetwork/load-price-loom/docs/maintenance-guide.md

 ## Principles
 - Admin mutations (add/remove operators, setFeedConfig) are prevented only while a round is open for that feed.
 This avoids bitmap/index drift and mid‑round DoS.
 - `poke(feedId)` is callable while paused.
 This lets you pause submissions, close any timed‑out open round, then apply admin changes.
-- First‑round timeout preserves NO_DATA: if the very first round times out below quorum, it does not publish a zero; it leaves the feed without data.
+- First‑round timeout preserves NoData(): if the very first round times out below quorum, it does not publish a zero; it leaves the feed without data.

 ## Operational Modes
 - Incident freeze: pause the contract and do not call `poke`.
 State will not progress while paused and un‑poked.